downing034/nfl_data/24-25/data_collection_prompt_v1.md

 #### **Data Source Restriction**

 - You should always use the entire play-by-play dataset when doing simulations.
-- You should always try and use the provided links when looking for information, and only expand to other links if needed or for confiration.
+- You should always try and use the provided links when looking for information, and only expand to other links if needed or for confirmation.
 Try not to supplement data from inferred sources or external sources when possible.

 #### **Output**